TeShawnYoung/Threat-Hunting-and-Security-Operations/README.md

 * **Event:** The user **"ty"** created a file named **tor-shopping-list.txt**.
 A corresponding shortcut was also created in the user's **Recent Items** folder, indicating the document was later opened or accessed.
 * **Action:** `FileCreated`
 * **Files:**
   * `tor-shopping-list.txt`
   * `tor-shopping-list.lnk`
 * **File Path:** `C:\Users\Ty\Desktop\tor-shopping-list.txt`

 ---

 ## Summary

-The investigation confirmed that user Ty successfully installed, launched, and used the Tor Browser on the device ty-threat-hunt.
+The investigation confirmed that user Ty successfully installed, launched, and used the Tor Browser on the device `ty-threat-hunt`.

 The evidence shows the following sequence of events:

 * The Tor Browser Portable installer was executed silently from the user's Downloads folder.
 * Tor-related files were created on the system, indicating a successful installation.
 * The user launched the Tor Browser, resulting in multiple Firefox processes running from the Tor Browser installation directory.
-* The browser successfully connected to the local Tor SOCKS proxy using 127.0.0.1:9150, confirming communication with the local Tor service.
+* The browser successfully connected to the local Tor SOCKS proxy using `127.0.0.1:9150`, confirming communication with the local Tor service.
 * Immediately afterward, encrypted outbound HTTPS traffic was observed, indicating that browser activity was routed through the Tor network.

 ---

 ## Response Taken

-TOR usage was confirmed on endpoint ty-threat-hunt.
+TOR usage was confirmed on endpoint `ty-threat-hunt`.
 The device was isolated and the user's direct manager was notified.

----